tantk/unocard/README.md

 What the web app can do :

 CreateGame.html (support multiple game)
-1. create game
-2. view created card game
-3. Force Start a Game
+Create game,View created game,Force Start a Game

-PlayerView.html (support multiple player to a single game)
+PlayerView.html (support multiple player to a single game) Create Player,Join Game,Start Game,Draw Card,Discard Card
-3. Create Player
-4. Join Game
-5. Start Game
-6. Draw Card
-7. Discard Card

 Look and feel of our webapp: